Secondhand Cannabis Smoke = Failing a Drug Test Without Using Drugs?

-If you are a veteran marijuana consumer, you have heard of the term ‘contact high’ a lot I’m sure.
+If you are a veteran marijuana consumer, you have heard of the term ‘contact high’, also known as secondhand cannabis smoke, I’m sure.
 Maybe you had a friend that was hanging out with you while you were smoking, and they were certain that they had a ‘contact high’ from being around you while you were puffing.
 Or maybe you knew someone that failed a drug test, and swore that they had never smoked marijuana themselves, but were around people that were.
 That was the case with NFL player Josh Gordon, who was suspended from the NFL for barely failing a chemical test for marijuana.

 For a long time marijuana consumers, and non-marijuana consumers for that matter, were left to wonder if those scenarios were even possible.
 I know I have hung out with people before that didn’t smoke marijuana, and although they felt like there were getting a contact high, I was pretty sure they were just lame and trying to over embellish.
 I have heard of many people that have failed drug tests and swore that they didn’t smoke, and I have always wanted to see the science behind what it would take to fail a drug test due to being around second hand marijuana smoke.